sCrypt-Inc/scryptTS-docs/docs/tutorials/stateful-contract.md

 ## What is a Stateful Contract?

-Generally speaking, there are two different kinds of Bitcoin SV smart contracts:
+Generally speaking, there are two different kinds of Bitcoin smart contracts:

 ### Non-stateful Contract